The overall aim of facilitating groups in this paratheatre medium rests with

 During the rituals themselves, participants experience the facilitator as a disembodied voice.
 Certain vocal and tonal adjustments serve ritual facilitation better than others.
 Avoid suggestions that spell things out or define things too much or require any thought to understand them.
-Keep suggestions simple and somewhat open-ended.
-Participants are there to experience forces and discover realities, not have them explained.
+Keep suggestions simple and open-ended.
+Participants want to experience forces and discover realities, not have them explained.
 Choose your words carefully; the less you say, the better.

 SPEAK TO THE BODY

 Single words can often act like mantras; sometimes, one word can be enough.
 Speak to the body.
 Body wisdom resists over-definition.
 Allow your directions to remain somewhat incomplete.
 Participants need time to discover and evolve their own responses and processes.
 If you're tense, participants will hear it in your voice.
 If you experience tension before a session, find a way to get it out of your system before facilitating.
 Participants have enough of their own resistances to deal without also having to deal with yours.

 Energetic dynamics percolating beneath the threshold of group and individual consciousness tend to be unpredictable.
 To remain receptive to these subterranean currents, learn to exercise a "lack of self-investment".
 If you become too personally involved or invested in an outcome, participants will pick up on it and may resist your suggestions.
 You are here to support their involvement, not yours.
 Create space for the participant's emotional involvement by removing your own.
 The facilitator is a ritual catalyst.
 A catalyst never undergoes the same changes as the catalyzed.